 - another driver on the road who may have caused or contributed to the accident (and/or that driver’s employer, if that driver was on duty);

 - the manufacturer of the vehicle if it was defective; and/or

 - the mechanics who last serviced the vehicle if they caused it to be defective

-If you have been injured by a Lyft or Uber driver, a Nevada ride-hailing lawsuit can seek compensation for:
+If you have been injured in a motor vehicle accident by a Lyft or Uber driver, a Nevada ride-hailing lawsuit can seek compensation for:

 - Anticipated future medical expenses,

 - Lost wages,